-Truck drivers work hard, long hours and often complete job tasks that involve heavy lifting.
-Because of this, people who work as trucks drivers are often exposed to hazardous conditions that lead to sometimes be serious injuries.
+Truck drivers work hard, long hours, and often complete job tasks that involve heavy lifting.
+Because of this, people who work as truck drivers are often exposed to hazardous conditions that lead to sometimes be serious injuries.

 Injuries from driving trucks can be very severe.
 The following are some of the most common truck driver-related injuries:

 Automobile accidents are commonplace even among those in the non-truck work sector, but given the increased amount of time on the road, truck drivers are one of the most high-risk drivers.
 Frequently, they experience driving fatigue, which can also increase truck drivers’ likelihood of getting into an automobile accident.

 Sitting in a moving vehicle for days can be hard on the lower back.
 Often, drivers who are already sore from sitting for great lengths of time must then lift heavy equipment and merchandise off of their trucks during delivery, injuring their backs even further.